 ‘It’s All Black And White‘ was the motto of a recent exhibition in London dedicated to Franco Grignani.
-But not all his artistic production was monochromatic, despite his colour-blindness!
+However, not all of his artistic production was monochromatic, despite his colour blindness!

-In fact, Grignani produced hundreds of colourful ads and covers during the 50s and the 60s, right up to his latest works of the late 80s, in which time Franco evolved his personal research by creating a series of paintings based on a matrix in a zigzag pattern with a remarkable chromatic effect (‘symbiotic structures’).
-But the problem he faced was not limited to colours, but also shades of grey.
+In fact, Grignani created hundreds of colourful ads and covers during the 1950s and 1960s, right up to his latest works in the late 1980s.
+During this time, Franco evolved his personal research by developing a series of paintings based on a zigzag pattern matrix with a remarkable chromatic effect (‘symbiotic structures’).
+But his challenges were not limited to colours; they also involved shades of grey.

-So, how did he foresee the colour rendering that his works would have?
+So, how did he anticipate the colour rendering of his works?

-His solution was simple: he asked his family, or the collaborators of his studio what colour he was using at the time, or if a particular colour combination worked.
+His solution was straightforward: he consulted with his family or the collaborators in his studio to confirm the colours he was using or to verify if a specific colour combination worked.

-In this preparatory study for a silk-screen print we can see how he managed the choice of colour combinations without being forced to restart from the beginning with a new colour scheme.
-Using tempera on tracing paper he was able to superimpose different colour choices on the underlying neutral texture drawn in black pen on cardboard:
+In this preparatory study for a silk-screen print, we can observe how he managed the choice of colour combinations without being forced to restart from the beginning with a new colour scheme.
+By using tempera on tracing paper, he was able to overlay different colour options on the underlying neutral texture drawn in black pen on cardboard:

-In 2019 the Japanese scientist Kazunori Asada developed a simulator that allows us to see colours exactly the same way as people who have different types of colour-blindness see them.
+In 2019, Japanese scientist Kazunori Asada developed a simulator that enables us to experience colours precisely as individuals with various forms of colour blindness perceive them.

 [6] GARADINERVI, courtesy of Robert Rebotti